Skip to Content

 How to Get Rid of Pocket Gophers in Idaho Yards

 Pocket gophers are notorious for damaging lawns, gardens, and landscaping throughout Idaho.
-These burrowing rodents stay active throughout the year and can quickly turn healthy turf into a series of mounds and tunnels.
-Because they feed on roots and underground plant material, pocket gophers can harm everything from lawn grasses to young trees if the problem is not addressed.
+These burrowing rodents stay active year-round and can quickly turn healthy turf into a series of mounds and tunnels.
+Because they feed on roots and underground plant material, pocket gophers can harm everything from lawn grasses to young trees if the problem isn’t addressed.

 Understanding their behavior is the first step toward gaining back control of your yard.